 Views

 I'm frequently called Materialist, but this is inaccurate.
 I am certainly a Rationalist and an Antiromantic.
 I'm convinced by claims for a substance monist ontology, but I would describe my view as substance-reductionist and structure-antireductionist.
 So along with substance monism I accept structure pluralism and emphasise the emergent properties and interactions of complex objects.
-Emergent properties are properties of structures.
+Emergent properties are properties that complex objects have because of their structure (as opposed to their substance).
 I reject any kind of supernatural entity or force on evidential grounds, and I'm thus some kind of Naturalist.
 Hegel's philosophy involved the idea of the synthesis of a thesis and it's antithesis, the process of which he called a dialectic.
 Since I'm interested in the dialectic between substance and structure, my view might be described as dialectical naturalism.
 My views are similar to those of Hasok Chang's philosophy of pragmatic realism, and to a lesser extent to Sean Carroll's poetic naturalism (Carroll apparently accepts reductionism as the ultimate paradigm)

 Epistemologically, I would say that Transcendental Idealism describes the situation of the individual who cannot compare notes: there is a mind-independent reality, but we have no direct access to it and generalising from experience in isolation is seldom valid.
 However, I argue that empiricism implies a commitment to comparing notes and this enables us to make inferences about the real nature of mind-independent objects and structures up to the limits of accuracy and precision inherent in our measurements.
 Let's call this position Collective Empirical Realism (not to be confused with the collective delusion known ironically as consensus reality).